BrowncoatSpaceProgram/tudat-matlab/README.md

     ```

-If you want to move, rename or delete your matlabInterface directory, remove it first from MATLAB's path by using `pathtool`.
+If you want to move, rename or delete your tudatBundle/matlabInterface directory, remove it first from MATLAB's path by using `pathtool`.

 ## Usage